• Skip to primary navigation

 Notes

-2. You can leave it overnight as well.
-The dough might still seem rather soft, but it is very easy to roll, it is sturdy and pliable.
+2. Make ahead.
+You can also leave the dough in the fridge overnight.
+It might still seem rather soft, but it is very easy to roll, it is sturdy and pliable.

 Nutrition